 - the type of security (for example ‘Ordinary shares’)

 - the number of shares held by the shareholder

 - the name and address of the shareholder(s) being paid a dividend

 - the amount of the dividend paid

 - the signature of an officer of the company

-As Inform Direct also keeps a full record of the dividend vouchers you create, not only do you meet your obligations but you also make it even easier to create the next set of vouchers – ideal if a company is paying monthly dividends.
+Inform Direct also keeps a full record of the dividend vouchers you create.
+That enables you to meet your obligations and makes it even easier to create the next set of vouchers.
+That’s particularly useful if a company is paying regular dividends.

 Should dividend vouchers be sent by post or electronically?

-Dividend vouchers were traditionally always sent to shareholders by post, and this remains the default option.
+Dividend vouchers were traditionally always sent to shareholders by post.
 However, following the Income and Corporation Taxes (Electronic Certificates of Deduction of Tax and Tax Credit) Regulations 2003, dividend vouchers may now be distributed electronically – by email, for example.

 Companies and their shareholders might opt for electronic distribution of dividend vouchers because: